MichaelSchneeberger/rxbp/README.md

 ### Transforming operators

-- `execute_on` -
+- `execute_on` - inject new scheduler that is used to subscribe Flowable
-- `flat_map` - flatten inner Observable emissioned by the outer SubFlowObservable into a single Observable
+- `flat_map` - flattens a Flowable of Flowables
-- `map` - transform the items emitted by an Observable by applying a function to each item
+- `map` - applies a function to each element emitted by the Flowable
-- `map_count` - The same as `map`, except that the selector function takes index in addition to the value
-- `observe_on`
+- `observe_on` - schedules element emitted by the Flowable on a dedicated scheduler
-- `pairwise` - pairing two consecutive items emitted by an Observable
+- `pairwise` - pairing two consecutive elements emitted by the Flowable
-- `replay`
-- `to_list` - Returns an observable sequence emitting a single element of type list containing all the elements of the source sequence
-- `share` - Converts this observable into a multicast observable that backpressures only after each subscribed observer backpressures.
+- `share` - exposes a multicast flowable that allows multible subscriptions
-- `first` - emit only the first item, or the first item that meets a condition from an Observable
+- `first` - emits the first element only
-- `repeat_first` - repeat the first item forever
+- `repeat_first` - repeat the first element by the Flowable forever (until disposed)
+- `zip_with_index` - The same as `map`, except that the selector function takes index in addition to the value

 ### Combining operators

-- `window` - forward each item from the left Observable by attaching an inner Observable to it.
-Subdivide or reject items from the right Observable via is_lower and is_higher functions, and emit each item of a subdivision (or window) in the inner Observable
-- `controlled_zip`
+- `controlled_zip` -
 - `zip` - combine the emissions of multiple Observables together via a specified function and emit single items for each combination based on the results of this function